DB Burkeman: Early career

 DB dropped out of school with severe learning disabilities at age 16 and began pursuing aspirations of being a photographer.
 He attempted this with little success.
 In the late 1970s and early 1980s, he worked as an assistant to multiple photographers, one of whom specialized in photographing works of art using large plate cameras.
-Another was Peter (Kodik) Gravelle, the punk rock photographer responsible for many of the Stiff Records sleeves.
+Another was Peter "Kodick" Gravelle, the punk rock photographer responsible for many of the Stiff Records sleeves.

 Some photos taken by DB did make it to print, including sessions he did for the Flying Lizards.